-Homemade Muesli, a mix of toasted oats, nuts, and coconut, is tossed with dried fruits and can be enjoyed as a breakfast or a snack.
-You can serve Muesli over yogurt, use it as a cereal replacement with milk, or include it in overnight oats.
+Homemade Muesli combines toasted oats, nuts, coconut, and dried fruits, perfect for breakfast or a snack.
+Enjoy it over yogurt, as a cereal with milk, or in overnight oats.

 Bowl of muesli with milk and a topping of fresh berries, ready for a healthy breakfast.